-- There were many symbols that were associated with Anubis, including flags, jackal, ox-hide hanging from a pole and also embalming equipment.
+- There were many symbols that were associated with Anubis, including flags, jackals, ox-hide hanging from a pole, and also embalming equipment.

-- The reason that Anubis was given a jackal head was because jackals would often be found around tombs and graves.
+- The reason that Anubis was given a jackal head was that jackals would often be found around tombs and graves.

 - Prayers to the god Anubis are found carved on the most ancient tombs in Egypt.